MarkStringerComedy/MarkStringerComedy.github.io/index.md

 **This a record of my attempt to perform 50 open mic comedy gigs in 2019.
 I also want to write 180 jokes (3 jokes a minute? hey! that's a one hour show).
 I want to laugh a lot - and who knows?
 Maybe make somebody else laugh as well.**

+### Sunday 7th April

+### Joke No. 53 - Worst thing you've ever eaten

+You madam.
+What's the worst thing you've ever eaten?
+Was it this guy?

+### Saturday 6th April

+### Joke No. 52 - #metoo

+I'm totally on board with #metoo.
+I don't want anybody to do anything that they don't want to do.
+And I realise that for most women, when it comes to things that they don't want to do, I'm right at the top of the list.

+### Joke #51 - Japanese prison camp sex

+Yes, I'm stil getting sex.
+But I've been with my wife 25 years.
+I'm getting sex, like you get food in a World War Two Japanese prison camp.
+Just at the point when I'm about to drop into a coma.
+I'm fed a little gruel.

+### Weak joke hospital

+* I might be an idiot.
+I see a lot of younger people talking about some particular stupid thing that they've done.
+I'm 50.
+I've got files.
+I've got a CV.

+* I see a lot of open mic female comedians saying that they're single and that they really want to have sex with a man.
+But I don't think they mean me.

+### Bringer No. 16 - Vauxhall Griffin

+It was slightly strange night.
+One of those where the requirement for a bringer wasn't that strictly enforced and so everybody ends up performing to a bunch of other comedians.
+On some nights that can see OK.

+I did start to get a little bit of an insight into how gigs are arranged.

 ### Bringer No. 15 - Big Nose Comedy Boogaloo Highgate

 I thought Luke Chilton was hilarious last night.
 And there was another guy (it normally takes two or three times seeing a comic before I remember their name because I am an awful person) who told some very obvious take-my-wife style jokes but he had a funny attitude.
 Woman bragging about how much sex you've had?
 Really?
 I don't see why that's funny.